zcrayman/tut-rest/README.ftl.md

 The **complete** code set in each section includes the initial code base plus the code developed up to that point in the tutorial.

-You can choose to start with the **initial** code set, copy-and-paste your way through the guide, and then run things at the end.
-Or you can start with the **complete** code set for a given section, open each file, and read the source side-by-side as you walk through the tutorial.
+You can choose to start with the **initial** code set.
+Or you can start with the **complete** code set for a given section.
+Not every code file is displayed in the tutorial, because that would slow things down too much.
+But important ones are such as writing tests, creating RESTful services, and looking at some key domain objects

-While there are many build systems, this tutorial is built using [Gradle][gs-gradle] and includes the Gradle Wrapper, so you don't have to install anything to run the code.
+While there are many build systems, this tutorial is built using [Gradle][gs-gradle] and includes the Gradle Wrapper, so if you grab a copy of the code (as shown below) you don't have to install anything to run the code.

-For example, if you want to check out the initial code set:
+For example, if you want to inspect the initial code set, do this:

 ```sh
 $ git clone git@github.com:spring-guides/tut-rest.git